 $36.95 - Camera to Laptop Tethering Cable to instantly see pictures on laptop

 $35.85 - Food expenses - Cacoa Nibs and Vege Broth

 $4.83 - Food Blogger Pro - educational courses on how to run a food blog ($58 averaged over 12 months)

 $2.42 - Social Warfare - social sharing buttons and social share count recovery

 $2.42 - Tasty Pins Plugin - helps with Pinterest SEO

 $407.04 Net Income

-To put into perspective how big of a leap this was, check out the graph below that shows the blog’s income from January 2015 until now:
+To put into perspective how big of a leap this was, check out the graph below which shows The Conscientious Eater's income from January 2015 until August 2018:

 Here's how it looks with blog traffic added: